esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/SendingDeviceDetails.png" alt="alt text" style="max-width:200px;"/>

 If your Provisioning Template enables Google Play, Google Play Services will not be updated.
-Be patient as this is being done by Google and depends on their current quality of service.
+Be patient during this process, as it is conducted by Google and depends on their current quality of service.

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>

-Oftentimes the device will complete provisioning without any permissions needing to be granted on the device.
+Oftentimes, the device will complete provisioning without any permissions needing to be granted on the device.
 Occasionally, you will need to resolve permissions for Esper to modify System settings, and/or Esper to draw over other apps.
 Please grant these permissions if prompted.

-The Esper agent to install any Esper Enterprise apps to finish up the provisioning process.
+You will now return to the Esper agent to install any Esper Enterprise apps, and complete the provisioning process.

 <img src="./assets/NewConsole/DeviceInstalling.png" alt="alt text" style="max-width:200px;"/>

-After this step, provisioning will be finished and you’ll see your device set up according to your provisioning template.
-In this example we’ve provisioned in multi application mode with 3 Enterprise apps installed from the Esper Cloud and managed Google Play enabled.
+After this step, provisioning will be complete, and you’ll see your device set up according to your provisioning template.
+In this example, we’ve provisioned in multi application mode with three Enterprise apps installed from the Esper Cloud, and managed Google Play enabled.

 <img src="./assets/NewConsole/DeviceScreen.png" alt="alt text" style="max-width:200px;"/>